-While many businesses make use of eBilling for customer payments, it can also be used as effectively for business-to-business transactions.
-In fact, if a business has recurring bills and payment, like on a monthly or quarterly bases, an electronic billing system can make it easier for billing and payments to be transacted automatically.
+While many businesses make use of eBilling for customer payments, it can also be used effectively for business-to-business transactions.
+In fact, if a business has recurring bills and payments, like on a monthly or quarterly basis, an electronic billing system can make it easier for billing and payments to be transacted automatically.
 That way, the business can streamline the process even more.

 How ReliaBills Relates to eBilling?

 If you’ve ever used an invoicing system like ReliaBills, you will immediately feel like it’s the same with electronic billing.
 ReliaBills offers a comprehensive invoicing system that offers you everything you need to get paid.
 From invoice customization to scheduling, to even automated emails, you will have a complete system that will streamline any bill that needs to be paid.
 You will also get notifications whenever an invoice has been sent, received, opened, and paid.